falstro/joqe/README.md

 scale with complexity, completing simple tasks should be easy and require a minimal expression.

-Joqe takes inspiration from both XPath and JavaScript, and (obviously) JSON.
+Joqe takes inspiration from both XQuery and JavaScript, as well as XSLT, and (obviously) JSON.
 There are a few fundamental differences, in particular to XPath, so be careful to pay attention to the caveats below if you're familiar with XPath.

 Path expressions
 ================